 To get to the trailhead, you will need to take the Mount Baker Highway.

 Continue on SR 542 towards Artist Point.
-The trailhead is located at Artist Point which boasts 160 parking spaces.
-This might seem like a lot but I am telling you it fills up EARLY especially on a sunny, beautiful summer weekend.
+The trailhead is located at the Artist Point Trailhead, which boasts 160 parking spaces.
+This might seem like a large parking lot, but I am telling you it fills up EARLY, especially on a sunny, beautiful summer weekend.

 Trailhead Facilities